Skip Ribbon Commands

 Health Issues

-When to Call Emergency Medical Services (EMS)
+When to Call 911 for Emergency Medical Services (EMS) for Your Child

 When to Call EMS When to Call EMS

 EMS is linked to a nationwide emergency phone number.
 In the United States, dial 911 to contact EMS.
+911 will dispatch the right professional to your emergency.

-Call Emergency Medical Services (EMS) immediately for the following:
+Call emergency medical services immediately for any of the following:

 • Multiple children affected by injury or serious illness at the same time

-• Skin or lips that look blue, purple, or gray
+• Skin or lips that look blue, purple or gray

 • Rhythmic jerking of arms and legs and a loss of responsiveness (seizure)